cncf/wg-env-sustainability/governance/paper-process.md

 scope.

 The paper scope and topic should be raised in at least one WG meeting to solicit more volunteers (ideally 4).
+A diverse group of contributors from different companies/geos/backgrounds would be valuable.
 Interested parties should meet at least once to describe the intent of the paper, & propose a very rough outline to present to WG leadership for planning and scheduling as a project.